UNC-Robotics/steerable-needle-insertion/README.md

 conducting a liver biopsy.
 In practice, the variability in precision during the initial insertion of a steerable needle robot substantially influences the probability of success for a surgical procedure, such as a biopsy, under motion planning constraints.
-To refine this technology for reliable usage in a real surgical environment, it's essential to gather data on user behavior with respect to the precision of the initial insertion and the potential for visual elements to alter such behavior.
+To refine this technology for reliable usage in a real surgical environment, it's essential to gather data on user behavior with respect to the precision of the initial insertion.
 The purpose of the proposed study is to gather this data.

 This module is intended to be used alongside a physical setup, mapping the virtual elements of the simulation to a physical environment.
 The virtual environment is registered in both position and orientation to the physical environment,